webqit/webflo/README.md

 For when your application involves pages and a UI:
 + [The HTML Standard](https://html.spec.whatwg.org/) is held for all things *markup* - across client, server, and Service Worker environments!
 Webflo is all about using conventional `.html`-based pages and templates, valid HTML syntax, etc.

-  > A HTML-first approach lets you get away with a "zero-JavaScript" proposition, or something more of a *Progressive Enhancement* proposition that makes do with "just-enough JavaScript"!
+  > This HTML-first approach is new!
+And you can get away with a "zero-JavaScript" proposition, or something more of a *Progressive Enhancement* proposition that makes do with "just-enough JavaScript"!

 + [WHATWG DOM](https://dom.spec.whatwg.org/) is universally available - not only on the client-side, but also on the server-side via [OOHTML-SSR](#oohtml-ssr) - all of which lets us have *dynamic pages*.